ju-lewis/Notes/SWEN20003/Lectures.md

 Represented by a 'diamond' on the connecting line on the side of the containing class.

-There can also be *compositional aggregation*
+There can also be *compositional association*

+Represented by a closed diamond on the side of the owner.
 #### Generalization (Inheritance)